PaulBernier/castl/README.md

 ### I'd prefer a version of CASTL written in Lua

 Easy, just compile CASTL by itself (and also Esprima for the parsing)!
-By the way you can find a version already compiled in folder `lua/jscompile/`.
+By the way you can find a version already compiled in folder `lua/castl/jscompile/` which is used for the eval() function.

 ## Info